HERO-KUN/PAGER_WEB_MEMORY/README.md

 You can simply swipe on mobile devices or create a tab on a desktop platform to change current pages.

 ## Changelog
+- 2020.08.28
+  - reconstructed script.
+Changed Pager function constructor into class container, moved some internal methods into class and refactored them.
+  - removed PagerTab.
 - 2020.08.27
   - added jsdoc comments. this will useful if you are using intellij idea.
   - combine all listener codes. pass listener type to addListener, removeListener, removeAllListener to control listeners.